richardtml/metachest-dev/README.md

 ## Datasets Setup

-1. Download the datasets following the instructions on their websites.
+1. Download and extract the datasets following the instructions on their websites.
 We strongly recommend the use of one directory per dataset.
 The following files are needed.

     * [ChestX-ray14](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345).
 Download `Data_Entry_2017_v2020.csv` and `batch_download_zips.py`, then run:
         ```bash